cybertec-postgresql/pg_timetable/README.md

-Sending emails or so is really easier to handle in a high-level programming language and therefore we decided to do that in the Go application directly to make things more portable and easier to use (running "mail" from command line is not what post people are looking for - especially not on Windows or so).
+Sending emails or so is really easier to handle in a high-level programming language and therefore we decided to do that in the Go application directly to make things more portable and easier to use (running "mail" from command line is not what most people are looking for - especially not on Windows or so).

 The next building block is a "chain".
 A chain is simply a list of tasks.
 An example of a chain would be: